-As a result of upcoming UK legislation (see Section 1.2) and the Council's environmental aspirations, it is likely that the Council will introduce a weekly food waste collection service to every property across Newham.
+As a result of upcoming UK legislation (see Section 1.2) and the Council's environmental aspirations, the Council will introduce a weekly food waste collection service to every property across Newham.
 Therefore, all new development plans need to now take the storage and collection of food waste into consideration, and the developer must ensure food waste storage provisions are in place upon occupation by the householder(s).